ericjohns55/MatrixDisplay/README.md

 - Telegram bot button interface for easy customization and control
 - Clock automatically switches itself to night mode (red text for less eye strain) as it gets later, then goes back to normal colors during the day
 - Write text onto the screen (full or half screen) to set reminders for yourself
+    - Change the font size to make words bigger or fit more words on the screen
 	- Change the font color for easy customization
 - Send photos to the bot to display them on the matrix (automatically scales), and even overlay text to create quick images.